Last Updated on

 But how exactly do they work?
 Here’s a simple explanation:

 Night vision goggles have the ability to detect and collect even the faintest of light sources.
 This can include moonlight, starlight, distant ambient light, etc. They can also hone in on infrared light.
 Infrared light is light that is actually just below our visible spectrum.
 This means that night vision devices can pick up light that we can’t even see.

-The whole process is started through the use of a photocathode — the component that actually captures this light.
+The whole process is started with the use of a photocathode — the component that actually captures this light.
 The photocathode then converts this light into a usable electron signal which is then sent to the image intensifier tube—or IIT.
 It’s then up to the IIT to convert that signal into an image our eyes are capable of processing.
 And in order to get the best clarity, the image is sent through a green filter screen because that’s what our eyes see best on the visible light spectrum.